Wellness center

 Who May Be a Good Candidate for EBOO Therapy in South Tampa?

 For many adults, a common concern is whether they may be a good candidate for EBOO therapy in South Tampa.
-That typically comes up after the usual wellness basics no longer seem to explain what they are feeling.
+That question usually comes up after the usual wellness basics no longer seem to explain what they are feeling.
 They may be sleeping more, eating more carefully, staying hydrated, and still dealing with sluggish recovery, ongoing inflammatory stress, or the sense that their body is not functioning at its usual level.

-Who May Be Considered a Stronger Candidate
+Who May Be Considered a Stronger Candidate?

 Patients With Lingering Inflammatory Stress